 The U.S. Department of Labor has released a set of self-directed career exploration / assessment tools to help workers consider and plan career options, preparation, and transitions more effectively.
 They also are designed for use by students who are exploring the school to work transition.
-The Interest Profiler, Work Importance Locator, and Ability Profiler are now available.
+The Interest Profiler, and Work Importance Locator are now available.

 Each of these tools is based on a "whole-person" assessment concept.
 The tools will help individuals identify their work-related interests, what they consider important on the job, and their abilities in order to explore those occupations that relate most closely to those attributes.
 Users of the tools may link directly to the more than 900 occupations described by the O*NET database, as well as to occupational information in CareerOneStop, thus making a seamless transition from assessing their interests, work values and abilities to matching their job skills with the requirements of occupations in their local labor market.